 See what these Bible verses have to say about the power of mindset and our thoughts in dealing with fear and anxiety in this printable study.

 I’ve always been a worrier and have struggled with the downward spiral of worry since I was a child.
-I’m sure many of you can relate, as this seems to become more and more of a problem now with the amount of information being thrown at us every day.
+I’m sure many of you can relate since this seems to become more and more of a problem now with the amount of information being thrown at us every day.

 What does God ask us to do with our thoughts?
 Well, let’s see what the Bible has to say: